Cop injured in Sena-MNS on election day makes miraculous recovery

-Police constable Vikas Thorbole’s windpipe was ruptured after he was brutalised on election day in a Shiv Sena-MNS clash.
-Doctors say he is lucky to be alive and talking
+Police constable Vikas Thorbole's windpipe was ruptured and his oesophagus severely damaged after he was brutalised on election day in a Shiv Sena-MNS clash a month ago

 A month after he was seriously injured on election day, Vikas Thorbole, a constable from Trombay police station, is all set to be discharged from hospital having survived rather miraculously.